ChrisMantegna/Lab_Notebook/README.md

 ## February 2023
 ---

+### February 18

 ---

+### February 17

+---

+### February 16

+---

+### February 15

+---

+### February 14

+Tuesday.
+I started today wrapping up some HFS work that was a carryover from yesterday.
+After that I met with Ruth Sofield, an aquatic toxicologist at WWU.
+She is dope!
+I have some resources, so reading, and a standing monthly meeting to check-in re: my progress.
+I am excited.
+The rest of today is delivering the map error coding doc and looking into the resources Ruth shared.

+---

+### February 13

+Monday.
+Lab meeting yielded a chance for us all to find out we don't know how to create a map in R. I started compiling my mistakes so everyone can see them and try to help me create one.
+After that, I had my monthly check-in with Julia.
+It was a great reminder that I have to put my research work out there while simultaneously working to figure out where I want to fit in.
+I wrapped up the day going over some logistics for a spring visit to Yellow Island with Matt.
+I'm lending an extra pair of hands to him over the weekend that will experience a high volume of visitors.

+---

 ### February 12

+Sunday.
+I did some ecotox reading, trying to figure a scope or direction for my whole grad path.
+Definitely feeling internal pressure to knock out some milestones.
+Completed the Tidy Tuesday exercise for lab meeting on Monday.

 ---

 ### February 11

+Saturday.
+Errands & household things.

 ---

 ### February 10

+Friday.
+Writing group, accountability group, and more HFS work.

 ---

 ### February 9

 Thurday.
 This was a day to just put out fires in all of the realms and hope that Friday sees progress since today saw none.
+I did go to Chuck D's public lecture and it was awesome.

 ---